Hi! We are

 -

-From Malaysia, Yu Hang Tan holds a Doctor of Musical Arts degree in Choral Music from the University of Southern California (USC).
-A passionate advocate for Southeast Asian communal singing traditions, he is the founder of the Suara Southeast Asian Choir.
-He has been invited to present his research on Southeast Asian choral repertoire at major international conferences and universities, including the 2024 HarbourVOICES!
-International Festival of Collective Singing in Canada, 2023 World Choral Symposium in Turkey, 2022 World Choral Expo in Portugal, 2022 Western Division American Choral Directors’ Association, and Princeton University.
+From Malaysia, Yu Hang Tan holds a Doctor of Musical Arts (DMA) degree in Choral Music from the University of Southern California.
+A passionate advocate for SE Asian communal singing traditions, he has presented his research at major international conferences, including the 2024 HarbourVOICES!
+Festival in Canada, the 2023 World Choral Symposium in Turkey, and the 2022 World Choral Expo in Portugal.

-Yu Hang is a three-time alumnus of the World Youth Choir and has twice represented Malaysia in the EuroChoir.
-During his time at USC, he directed the USC Thornton Oriana Choir, leading them to gold rankings at the 2022 World Choral Festival and 2022 Penabur International Choir Festival.
+An active performer, he is a three-time alumnus of the World Youth Choir and has twice represented Malaysia in the EuroChoir.
+While at USC, he served as lead conductor of the USC Thornton Oriana Choir, leading them to gold rankings at the World Choral Festival and the Penabur International Choir Festival.
+His teaching has earned international recognition, including the Outstanding Teacher Award at the 2022 World Choir Festival in Hong Kong.

-In addition to his work with Suara, he currently serves as Music Director of North Hollywood First United Methodist Church and Resident Artist at The Ebell of Los Angeles, where he directs the 110-year-old Ebell Chorale—one of the oldest treble choirs in the United States.
+Yu Hang currently serves as Music Director of the USC Dornsife SingWell Choir and North Hollywood First United Methodist Church, and as Resident Artist at The Ebell of Los Angeles, where he directs the 110-year-old Ebell Chorale — one of the oldest treble choirs in the U.S.